Waamer/HackWestern12_Proj/README.md

 - For production deployment replace the Flask dev server with a WSGI production server (Gunicorn/uvicorn) and consider a reverse proxy.

 ---

-If you want, I can also:
-- Add a `start-dev.ps1` that opens two PowerShell windows for backend and frontend.
-- Add an `evaluate.py` helper to measure accuracy over a labeled folder of audio.
-- Add a small script to automate selecting and installing the correct PyTorch wheel for the detected GPU/CUDA.

-Tell me which of those you'd like next.